 At many organizations, knowing which sales accounts are the “best” often is based on rumor and internal politics.
 But do you really know which sales accounts have the highest potential and which are less likely to buy?
 Most importantly: Do you know how to accurately assign your sales people and resources in a way that gets the most out of every account?

-Improving your account segmentation and scoring strategy starts with knowing your target accounts—inside and out.
+Improving your sales account planning strategy starts with knowing your target accounts—inside and out.
 And with an accurate segmentation and scoring process, you can then deliver a more comprehensive territory and quota strategy.

 Improve your account segmentation and scoring strategy with these three tips: